EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 ### Running parallel applications using `srun`

-Once past the header section your script consists of standard shell commands required to run your job.
+A submission script consists of standard shell commands: those required to run your job.
 These can be simple or complex depending on how you run your jobs, but even the simplest job script usually contains commands to: